jtart/react-universal-app/README.md

 A server wrapper is an asyncronhous HOC that is used on a server-side render only.
 An example use-case could be the creation of some inital state, styles, etc, which can be injected into the `head` of the HTML Document on the server-side render, through the `getAdditionalHeadProps` function.

 ##### `getAdditionalHeadProps: [data]`
 `getAdditionalHeadProps` is a synchronous function that is called after the React application has been rendered, but before it is injected into the main HTML document.
-It serves as an optional escape hatch for injecting additional props into the `head` of the document that are generated within the server wrapper.
-For must head tag, you should see

 These props might be script tags containing initial JSON data.
 For these purposes, uni exposes a `ServerData` component, which serialises passed JSON data - pass the JSON in the `data` prop, and give it an `id`, which can be used in the client wrapper to return the initial server-side fetched data.

+`getAdditionalHeadProps` serves as an optional escape hatch for injecting additional props into the `head` of the document that are generated within the server wrapper.
+For most head tags, you should see [managing the docunent head](#managing-the-document-head).

 ```JavaScript
 // ./wrappers/server.jsx